mounty1/JackRose/sandbox/README.md

     INSERT INTO user_deck_end (view_id, "user", parent, throttle, shuffle) VALUES (1, 1, NULL, NULL, NULL);
     INSERT INTO user_deck_end (view_id, "user", parent, throttle, shuffle) VALUES (2, 1, NULL, NULL, NULL);

-With this setup we are not using the German and Spanish columns but you can set up a view for them if you wish.
+With this setup we are not using the German and Spanish columns but you can set up views for them if you wish.

 Quit the interactive tool and start the JackRose server again.
 This time you will see it print the rows from the _numbers_ table as it adds them to its internal data.
 Currently JackRose only scans the table for additions and deletions when you restart it but eventually there will be other means for telling it to resynchronise.
 It only does this once;  if you restart JackRose again, it won't print the rows again.

-Finally, start the browser.
+Now start the browser.
 It goes without saying that the browser does not have to be on the same machine as that on which the JackRose server is running.
 The browser must understand the CSS _flex_ attribute.
 Qupzilla and Firefox do.
 Chrome and Chromium _should_.
 Connect to the JackRose server.
 In development here the URL is http://192.168.1.113:3001 and you must of course specify the port number, if it's other than the default 80.

 You should then be able to log in and immediately begin memorisation.
 JackRose will want to give you all twenty items, one after the other so until the daily _throttle_ is implemented, you must just stop (logout) when you've had enough.
 After that, the process is just as with any other SRS:  log in, do your repetitions, log out.
-Score: 0 - clueless;  5 - eventually;  7 - normal and 9 - quick-fire.
+Score: 0 - clueless;  6 - eventually;  7 - normal and 9 - quick-fire.

 One difference that might surprise is that JackRose computes intervals in seconds, not days.
 If you do your repetitions at